eadf/centerline.rs/README.md

 Finds 'a' centerline of closed 2D geometries.
-It uses a [segmented voronoi diagram](https://crates.io/crates/boostvoronoi) as a base, then it filters out the 'spiky' bits (green) by comparing the dot product of the voronoi edge and the input geometry (red) that created it.
+It uses a [segmented voronoi diagram](https://crates.io/crates/boostvoronoi) as a base, then it filters out the 'spiky' bits (green) by comparing the angle between the edge (green), and the input geometry (red) that created it.
-Note that the result technically is not a true centerline after the spikes has been filtered out, but it makes for much cleaner tool-paths etc.
+If the angle is close to 90°, it will be ignored.
+Note that the result (blue) technically is not a true centerline after the spikes has been filtered out, but it makes for much cleaner tool-paths etc.

 ![unfiltered](unfiltered.png) ![filtered](filtered.png)